Mihirakula: Gwalior inscription

 The Gwalior inscription issued in the 15th regnal year created by Matricheta in a Surya temple, mentions Mihirakula.
-It confirms that Mihirakula rule extended to Gwalior.
+It confirms that Mihirakula's rule extended to Gwalior.

-Mandasor Pillar Inscriptions of Yasodharman
+Mandsaur Pillar inscriptions of Yashodharman

-In 528 Mihirakula suffered a defeat in the Battle of Sondani by the Aulikara dynasty King Yashodharman, an event that is partly the subject of the Mandasor pillar inscription of Yasodharman.
+In 528 Mihirakula suffered a defeat in the Battle of Sondani by the Aulikara king Yashodharman, an event that is partly the subject of the Mandsaur Pillar inscriptions of Yashodharman.
 The defeat ended the Alchon Hun era in India.

 Critical studies

 Medieval era Chinese Buddhist pilgrims depict the early 6th-century Mihirakula as a tyrant and persecutor of their religion.
 However, according to Jason Neelis, a scholar of Buddhist studies and religious history, all evidence including those in their travelogue suggests that, despite his rule in Punjab, Gandhara and Kashmir regions, there was "no negative impact on the growth of Buddhist monasteries" in these regions over previous centuries.
-Some early Indian studies, such as by D.C.
-Sircar, have incorrectly used coins or a questionable prashasti inscription of the Aulikaras (unrelated to Mihirakula) to declare him a Shaiva ruler, and declare him as selectively persecuting the Buddhists.
+Some early Indian studies, such as by D. C. Sircar, have incorrectly used coins or a questionable prashasti inscription of the Aulikaras (unrelated to Mihirakula) to declare him a Shaivite ruler, and declare him as selectively persecuting the Buddhists.
 The Aulikara inscription is actually referring to Shiva as the family deity of the Aulikaras, states Neelis.
 This has perpetuated John Marshall's incorrect conjecture that "Mihirakula destroyed Buddhism in Gandhara", wiping out the Buddhist monasteries in the northwest.
 Later archaeological studies affirm that the major Buddhist monastery at Harwan – near Srinagar, Kashmir – was "built" during this period.
 According to Shōshin Kuwayama – a Buddhist history scholar, there is no evidence whatsoever that Mihirakula destroyed Buddhism in Gandhara, there is plenty of evidence that he did not and that it continued to grow and thrive in and around northwest Indian subcontinent for many centuries after Mihirakula's death.
 Mihirakula was cruel, but his cruelty did not discriminate based on religion, nor did it destroy or reverse Buddhism in the northwest.

 The travelogue of Xuanzang states that initially Mihirakula was interested in learning about Buddhism, and asked the monks to send him a teacher; the monks sent him a novice servant for the purpose.
 He felt insulted.
 This incident is said to have turned Mihirakula virulently anti-Buddhist.